Shopify/hydrogen-v1/docs/utilities/parsemetafield.md

 description: The parseMetafield utility creates a new metafield object with a value that has been parsed according to the metafield type.
 ---

-The `parseMetafields` utility creates a new metafield object with a value that has been parsed according to the metafield type.
+The `parseMetafield` utility creates a new metafield object with a value that has been parsed according to the metafield type.

 ## Example code